Qtron Investments LLC Has $733,000 Position in Electronic Arts Inc. (NASDAQ:EA)

-Qtron Investments LLC cut its stake in Electronic Arts Inc. (NASDAQ:EA – Free Report) by 14.1% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 6,084 shares of the game software company’s stock after selling 995 shares during the period.
-Qtron Investments LLC’s holdings in Electronic Arts were worth $733,000 as of its most recent filing with the Securities and Exchange Commission.
+Qtron Investments LLC reduced its holdings in shares of Electronic Arts Inc. (NASDAQ:EA – Free Report) by 14.1% during the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 6,084 shares of the game software company’s stock after selling 995 shares during the period.
+Qtron Investments LLC’s holdings in Electronic Arts were worth $733,000 at the end of the most recent reporting period.

-A number of other institutional investors also recently modified their holdings of the stock.
-BlackRock Inc. raised its stake in shares of Electronic Arts by 7.0% in the second quarter.
-BlackRock Inc. now owns 25,779,074 shares of the game software company’s stock worth $3,343,546,000 after acquiring an additional 1,690,474 shares during the last quarter.
-Vanguard Group Inc. raised its stake in shares of Electronic Arts by 0.7% during the first quarter.
-Vanguard Group Inc. now owns 21,802,596 shares of the game software company’s stock worth $2,758,246,000 after buying an additional 149,746 shares during the last quarter.
-State Street Corp raised its stake in shares of Electronic Arts by 5.6% during the second quarter.
-State Street Corp now owns 13,638,706 shares of the game software company’s stock worth $1,768,940,000 after buying an additional 726,005 shares during the last quarter.
-Geode Capital Management LLC raised its stake in shares of Electronic Arts by 2.2% during the second quarter.
-Geode Capital Management LLC now owns 5,936,503 shares of the game software company’s stock worth $768,078,000 after buying an additional 127,547 shares during the last quarter.
-Finally, Invesco Ltd. raised its stake in shares of Electronic Arts by 7.8% during the third quarter.
-Invesco Ltd. now owns 4,156,556 shares of the game software company’s stock worth $500,449,000 after buying an additional 301,194 shares during the last quarter.
-90.42% of the stock is owned by institutional investors.
+Other institutional investors have also made changes to their positions in the company.
+Financial Gravity Asset Management Inc. acquired a new position in Electronic Arts in the second quarter valued at about $130,000.
+Resurgent Financial Advisors LLC acquired a new position in Electronic Arts in the fourth quarter valued at about $26,000.
+DHJJ Financial Advisors Ltd. acquired a new position in Electronic Arts in the third quarter valued at about $26,000.
+Bray Capital Advisors boosted its position in Electronic Arts by 100.0% in the third quarter.
+Bray Capital Advisors now owns 220 shares of the game software company’s stock valued at $26,000 after buying an additional 110 shares in the last quarter.
+Finally, Bell Investment Advisors Inc boosted its position in Electronic Arts by 60.6% in the second quarter.
+Bell Investment Advisors Inc now owns 228 shares of the game software company’s stock valued at $30,000 after buying an additional 86 shares in the last quarter.
+90.42% of the stock is currently owned by institutional investors and hedge funds.

 Electronic Arts Stock Down 1.2 %